Cesium1289/CS410P-Clipped/README.md

 will clip any samples to a minimum of -8192 and a maximum of 8192.
 This program also *does not* use an external program to play the audio and instead uses the audio player the SFML library provided.

+**To build this program**
+To be able to build this program, you need the SFML library installed.
+To get this library, run this command **sudo apt-get install libsfml-dev**